Good Boy (2025 Leonberg film): Production

-The film was directed by Leonberg in his feature directorial debut, (Note: Attributed to multiple references:) and produced by his wife, Kari Fischer.
+The film was directed by Leonberg in his feature directorial debut, and produced by his wife, Kari Fischer.
 They cast their dog, Indy, a Nova Scotia Duck Tolling Retriever, as the film's lead.
-(Note: Attributed to multiple references:) The decision came after Leonberg participated in The Rode Reel, an online short film competition, with an entry starring Indy.
+The decision came after Leonberg participated in The Rode Reel, an online short film competition, with an entry starring Indy.
 The short won the Judges' Film Prize and a financial award that helped fund the full-length feature, while Indy himself earned a nomination for Best Actor.
 Encouraged by the film's reception and Indy's recognition, Leonberg chose to cast him as the lead in Good Boy.
-Indy had no formal acting training prior to the film, and Leonberg originally did not picture Indy as the lead while writing.
+Indy had no formal acting training prior to the film, and Leonberg originally did not envision Indy as the lead while writing.
 However, he described Indy as having an "intense, unblinking stare" and expressive movements that he thought would make him a good fit for the role.
 To begin production, Leonberg developed a loose storyboard after recognizing that it was impossible to plan each shot with complete precision, as Indy's movements were unpredictable and could not be timed like those of a human actor.
 Cinematography and lighting were adapted to account for the dog's unpredictable movement.
-Good Boy was filmed over a period of three years in a house in Harding Township, New Jersey, which accounted for over 400 days of filming.
-(Note: Attributed to multiple references:) The lengthy filming schedule was accredited to Indy not having a double, like many dog-focused films do, and thus portraying himself in every scene of the film.
-Leonberg, Fischer, and Indy lived in the house during the film's production.
-(Note: Attributed to multiple references:) For much of the principal photography, only Fischer, Leonberg, and Indy were present on set to keep the filming process free of distractions.
-Leonberg said that they frequently completed only one or two shots per day due to the difficulty of working with a dog.
-To direct Indy, Leonberg would make bizarre noises and say unusual words in strange vocal tones to elicit a natural reaction from the animal.
-(Note: Attributed to multiple references:) To make him walk in certain directions, a toy dog was used to guide Indy.
-Leonberg stated that much of Indy's performance was crafted through filming and post-production techniques, such as music, sound design, and the Kuleshov effect to convey audience interpretation, rather than emotional expression from the animal.
-(Note: Attributed to multiple references:)